 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Local workers method of travel to work|

 |City of Launceston - All industries||2016||2011||Change|

-In 2016, there were 517 people in the who caught public transport to work (train, bus, tram or ferry) in City of Launceston, compared with 26,211 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 517 people who caught public transport to work (train, bus, tram or ferry) in the City of Launceston, compared with 26,409 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in the City of Launceston and Tasmania were:
+The major differences between the method of travel to work of the workforce in the City of Launceston and the Tasmania workforce were: